haxwithaxe/ansible-role-tinc_install/README.md

 Requirements
 ------------

 * Debian based target OS.
 If you know what the build dependency packages are for Centos let me know via a github issue or pull request and I'll add support for Centos/RedHat.
-It isn't my use case so I haven't spent much time on it.
+That isn't my use case so I haven't spent much time on it.
 **** Git needs to be installed already.

 Role Variables